On p-adic haromonic Maass functions: Harmonic Maass forms

 \end{theorem}

-The pairing is a sum of the constant terms at cusps of the non-holomorphic weight $2$ modular form $F\cdot g$.
+The pairing is a sum of the constant terms of the non-holomorphic weight $2$ modular forms $(F\cdot g)|W_D$.
 The formula presented here differs slightly from Bruinier and Funke's original statement which is given in terms of vector valued forms.
 The formula for the pairing is more easily recognized as a sum over cosets,

 Where $a^+_\gamma(n)$ and $b_\gamma(n)$ are coefficients of $F|_{2-k}\gamma$ and $g|_k\gamma$ respectively.
 The two definitions are equivalent, as can be seen by factoring the coset representatives as in equation (\ref{EqnMatFactor}).